piotr-nogalski/piotr-nogalski/README.md

 # 💫 About Me:
 👋 Hi !
-My name is Piotr Nogalski<br>🎓 Cybersecurity Student at Wroclaw University of Science and Technology<br>👨🏻‍💻 Working with Python, Bash, C++<br>📝 Plan to learn Docker , SQL
+My name is Piotr Nogalski<br>🎓 Cybersecurity Student at Wroclaw University of Science and Technology<br>👨🏻‍💻 Working with Python, Bash, C++<br>📝 Plan to learn Docker and Kubernetes

 ## 🌐 Socials: